platinasystems/goes/docs/Errata.md

 ## Tuntap mode:

+- adding /31 route breaks routing - FIB TCAM issue (can be reproduced easily - needs to be fixed)
 - IF_OPER status at linux tuntap not reflecting actual link-state (on bug list)
-- adding /31 route breaks routing (can be reproduced easily - needs to be fixed)
 - multipath adjacency handling breaks gre (Stig's 4 inv rig - 2 paths one gre the other just eth - needs to be fixed)
 - gre-tunnels: Having trouble getting a script working here.
 What is correct config for this case?
 See nsgrevnet.inv[5,4].sh
 - panic by vnetd hangs it (not exiting)
 - tuntap gets in mode where goes restart always fails with
 	panic: pci 0000:03:00.0 Intel 0x15ab: open /dev/vfio/13: device or resource busy